-A parent, caregiver, or responsible older child must be within sight and sound of children under 9.
+A parent, caregiver, or responsible older child (no younger than twelve years old) must be within sight and sound of children under 9.
 If a problem with an unattended child arises, staff will try to locate the responsible person.
-If a responsible person is not found within the Library, staff will attempt to contact a parent or guardian by phone, text, or email.
+If staff are unable to locate a responsible person within the Library, staff will attempt to contact a parent or guardian by phone, text, or email.
 Staff will contact the Neenah Police Department if a caregiver cannot be contacted.